sebastian-aranda/sebastian-aranda.github.io/content/services/index.en.md

 {{< image src="/images/services/it-support.jpg" alt="IT Support" class="image left" >}}

-I really like to solve problems.
-I can provide support with different kind of computer problems: hardware diagnostics, software reparation, troubleshooting and customer support.
-Any problem you have feel free to ask.
+I enjoy solving technical challenges and can assist with a wide range of computer issues, including hardware diagnostics, software troubleshooting, and customer support.
+If you’re facing any IT problem—big or small—feel free to reach out for fast and friendly help.

 {{< clearfix >}}

-## Computer formatting

-{{< image src="/images/services/computer-formatting.jpg" alt="Computer Formatting" class="image left" >}}

-I've helped a lot of friends with their pcs.
-I can provide computer formatting services: operative system installation, hard drive backup, new hard drive installation, basic application installations.
-Support is given previously, during and after the job is done.

-{{< clearfix >}}

-## Software consultancy

-If you need a new idea and you have questions about of any kind: programming languages, software architecture, development process, software licensing; feel free to ask, I can help you assess and raise the efficiency of technology-enabled business processes.

 ## Teaching

-I also like to teach!
-I can help you with mathematics, physics, programming, software engineer, data analysis, machine learning, artificial intelligence.
+I am passionate about sharing knowledge and helping others learn.
+I offer tutoring and guidance in mathematics, physics, programming, software engineering, data analysis, machine learning, and artificial intelligence.
+Whether you’re a beginner or looking to deepen your expertise, I can support your learning journey.

 # Contact me 📧